 Growing cannabis indoors has seen a dramatic rise in popularity in recent years.
-When done properly it produces excellent quality stash which is usually much better than that sold on the streets.
+When done properly it produces an excellent quality stash which is usually much better than that sold on the streets.

 hoosing a variety is of major importance.